 Our systems feature an In-Cab control to set the desired cargo area temperature and a digital cargo area temperature display.
 We also have as an option automatic hot water heating for over the road operation and automatic electric heat for over night storage operation.

-With over 25 years of experience Advanced Temperature Control a division of Arctic Traveler Canada, has specialized in the engineering and manufacture of durable, vehicle engine powered mobile refrigeration and heating systems.
+With over 25 years of experience Advanced Temperature Control a division of Arctic Traveler Canada, has specialized in the engineering and manufacture of durable, direct drive mobile refrigeration and heating systems.
 Call ATC the solution specialist in mobile refrigeration at 1-800-295-4156 OR visit us at www.atctruckrefrigeration.com